theforeman/foreman_host_reports/README.md

 There are several report types implemented by this plugin.

 The API REST endpoint expects the format to be also passed via HTTP argument so no input parsing is actually needed to detect format.

 ### Plain

 The most simple format, whole contents of HTTP payload is stored in body database field without any processing.
 When such format is displayed, it is presented as plain/text without any transformations or formatting.

+For backward compatibility, plugin will override the core reports API and store incoming reports as plaintext so nothing gets lost, reports will be still visible (but formatting will be human-unreadable) so users can take actions to reconfigure reporting via the new import API.

 ### Standard

 Standard format that is optimized for fast processing and effective storage.
 Format, host and reported_at fields are all mandatory.

 Optional field id should be set to unique number or string that represetnts the report.
 Optional proxy field represents FQDN of foreman proxy which processed the report.

 Optional status field represent counts of levels for the report, this is stored in 64 bit array.
 Standard report recognizes the following levels: debug, normal, warning and error.
 If count exceeds the limit if unsigned 16 bits per number, report returns "65536+" for this status.

 Optional field errors may contain an array of strings with errors from initial processing and transformation.

 Field named all_lines is a simple string to minimize memory allocations, usually a multi-line string.
 The standard implementation does not perform any formatting or transformations, when implementing a new formatter it is recommended to keep all_lines field as a multi-line string and prefix lines with additional info like level or timestamp:

 ```
 INFO:1611047686:All log lines are represented as a single multi-line string.
 DEBUG:1611047687:This is a second line.
 ```

 The standard format is good enough for standard output and error of UNIX terminal or syslog output.
 If multiple lines are expected (e.g. output of files for diff), JSON array should be considered instead.
 See Puppet format below for more details.

 It is recommended to avoid performing transformations during storing of reports into database as reporting must be optimized for fast uploads.
 All transformations (e.g. turning all_lines into a HTML table with three columns for the example above) should be done when a report is fetched and displayed.

 Whole JSON is stored in "body" database field, so additional fields can be added by implementations based on the standard report.
-An example standard report:
+An example standard
+report:

 ```
 {